About meltdowns: autistic children and teenagers

 - Remind your child to use their relaxation techniques, sensory aids or other options.
 You could use visual cues like pictures of headphones or a quiet place.

-- Try not to say too much.
+- Try not to say too much, and avoid telling your child to calm down, which can cause even more stress.
 Instead use pictures or written words to guide your child to a safe, quiet place and suggest calming strategies.

-- Give your child space and don’t touch them.
+- Give your child space and don’t touch them unless they ask you to.

 - Stay calm yourself and offer to do a breathing exercise with your child.